AlfredA93/pf-api/README.md

 ![Model Image](documentation/backend-imgs/erd.webp)

 ## Features
-- CRUD Functionality
+The API's main features within this app are CRUD based. ie. Create, Read, Update and Destroy.
 ### Future Features
-- Add a map model for setting coordinates, so users can store their journey's and share them on each post.
+- Add a maps app and map model for setting post coordinates, so that users can store their journey's and share them on each post.

-## Deployment <a name="deploy-be"></a>

-- Procfile
-- Config Vars
+- Enable video and larger files to be uploaded.

 ## [Testing](TESTING.md)
 All testing and code validation is shown in the seperate [TESTING.md](TESTING.md) file.